-Twelve years after he first visited this corner of the Ribble Valley to accompany Lindisfarne singer Billy Mitchell, Bob Fox returns for a solo show.
+Twelve years after he first visited this corner of the Ribble Valley to accompany Lindisfarne front-man, Billy Mitchell, BOB FOX returns to Mellor Brook for a solo show.
 Fox has been developing his gift for conveying the hurt, joy, politics and honesty of folk song for over 40 years.
-He has toured extensively throughout the UK, Europe, USA, Australia and New Zealand, has collaborated with many top musicians and is the recipient of numerous accolades and awards.
+He has toured extensively throughout the UK, Europe, USA, Australia and New Zealand purveying a sideways take on his native roots which lie between the Tyne, Wear and Tees.
+He has collaborated with many top musicians and is the recipient of numerous accolades and awards.
 His work includes The Pitmen Poets and the BBC Radio Ballads as well as many acclaimed solo recordings.
-In 2011 he followed Tim van Eiken and Saul Rose into the role of the Song Man in War Horse in London’s West End, subsequently touring with the show in the UK, Ireland and South Africa.
+In 2011 he succeeded Tim van Eiken and Saul Rose in the role of the Song Man in War Horse in London’s West End, subsequently touring with the show in the UK, Ireland and South Africa.

 Seating is unreserved so arrive early for the best seat.
 Doors will open at 7.30.

 Janet and Pauline will be staffing the bar which will stock a draught real ale, red and white wine by the glass or bottle and a selection of soft drinks.

 This show was originally scheduled for Thursday May 7th, 2020

 Tickets (£13) are available by sending a stamped envelope and a cheque payable to J Aspin to Shamrock Promotions, 53, Briar Road, Blackburn BB1 9TF or online via Eventbrite

 further info: 07377 788 716